 Types of Banks

 When considering the benefits and drawbacks of different types of banks, it’s important to weigh the size as well as whether the bank is regional or national in scope.
-You may also want to consider whether a given institution exists only online (i.e. as a digital bank, without brick-and-mortar branches), or provides online services and physical locations.
+You may also want to consider whether a given institution is an online bank (i.e. as a digital bank, without brick-and-mortar branches) or if it provides online services and physical locations.

 Small Banks